 - 1. Installation of interconnecting piping - When mating interconnecting fittings to the filter unit make sure that filter components are securely held in place so no damage or leaks occur. - If welding or soldering mating flanges or fittings make sure not to overheat filter components.
-Overheating filter components can cause damage or leaks. - If welding DO NOT use the filter or its components as a ground.

-2. Refer to Table II below for piping connection sizes.
+Over heating filter components can cause damage or leaks. - If welding DO NOT use the filter or its components as a ground. - 2.
+Refer to Table II (page 7) for piping connection sizes.